hustcer/nushell.github.io/.ebook-pub/commands/prepend.md

 ## Parameters

-- `row`: the row, list, or table to prepend
+- `row`: The row, list, or table to prepend.

 ## Input/output types: